trunk-io/docs/check/configuration/supported/clang-format.md

 ## Auto Enabling

-ClangFormat will be auto-enabled if any of its config files are present: *`.clang-format`*
+ClangFormat will be auto-enabled if a `.clang-format` config file is present.

 ## Settings

 ClangFormat supports the following config files:
 * `.clang-format`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.

+## Usage Notes

 By default, Trunk uses Clang-format to additionally format `.proto` files.
 However, for this to work, you need to have told `clang-format` to do so in your `.clang-format` config file.
 You can do that by adding the following to the end of your `.clang-format file`: